Codeception/codeception.github.com/_posts/2013-07-31-nothing-is-untestable-aspect-mock.markdown

 ?>
 {% endhighlight %}

-If we execute this tests with Codeception we will see all them pass sucessfully:
+If we execute this tests with Codeception we will see all them pass successfully:

 ![passed](/images/aspect_mock_ok.png)